minoa-lang/reference/src/type-system/types/primitive-types.md

 A primitive type is a type that exists directly within the langauge and can be handled specially by the compiler.
 These are commonly types that fit in machine register and have specialized instruction for these types.

-Primitive types are susceptible to [illegal behavior](../../illegal-behavior.md)
+Primitive types are susceptible to [illegal behavior].

 > _Todo_: Support for different endianess in types